vivid-planet/comet/.changeset/breezy-suns-nail.md

 "@comet/cms-admin": minor
 ---

-Make it possible to remove the "Hide in menu" field from `createEditPageNode`
+Add `disableHideInMenu` option to `createEditPageNode` to hide the "Hide in menu" checkbox